mitsuhiko/lucumr/2010/11/24/collections-in-c.rst

 ----------------------

-Now that we know the basics of the preprocessor we can also infer what probelms might exist.
+Now that we know the basics of the preprocessor we can also infer what problems might exist.
 Mainly the interesting operators for code generation (``#`` and ``##``) can only operate on macro arguments.
 This is not a problem for the former, but it will become somewhat of a limitation in case of the latter.
 Thankfully this can be countered